phaedra042/arduino/garage_door/Readme.txt

 ======
-placeholder for agrage door controler with rfid control
+placeholder for garage door controller with rfid control

 output 1 door switch
 output 2 buzzer
 output 3 alarm

-output 4,5,6 satus led (used for rfid reader)
+output 4,5,6 staus led (used for rfid reader)

-conuter =0
-door state = 0
+counter =0 #what is counter for? door state = 0 # definition of door state?
+0, 1, 2 ?
 timer= 100
 transition time=100